 Registration, Payment, and Cancellation

 Registration for all camps can be found on our website.
-Until January 20th, summer camp purchases are fully pre-paid at a 10% discount.
-After January 20th, a 50% deposit is required to register for camps.
-Full payment is due by April 30th.
 Bit Space will offer refunds if we receive a written cancellation notice prior to April 30th, but a cancellation fee of $100 will be incurred.
-After April 30th, full payment is required for registration.
 No refunds will be given after April 30th.
 We do not issue full or partial refunds during the summer for campers who miss a day or more due to illness or other factors.

 Drop Off and Pick Up

-Campers should be dropped off between 8:50 and 9:00 each morning, and picked between 4:00 and 4:10.
-Parents will automatically be charged regular before care or after care prices for early drop off or late pick up.
-For campers who are not picked up by 6:00 p.m., a $50 convenience fee will be charged to parents, and we will get in touch with emergency contacts unless otherwise notified.
+Camp officially begins at 9:00 and ends at 4:00.
+Campers should be dropped off between 8:30 and 9:00 each morning and picked between 4:00 and 5:30 in the afternoon.
+For campers who are not picked up by 5:30 p.m., a $50 convenience fee will be charged to parents, and we will get in touch with emergency contacts unless otherwise notified.

 Before Care and After Care